 PhD fellowship in Computer Science

-The IMAGE section at the department of computer science (DIKU) invites applicants for a PhD fellowship in stochastic shape statistics and stochastic processes for phylogenetic analysis.
+The IMAGE section at the department of computer science (DIKU) invites applicants for a PhD fellowship in in stochastic shape statistics and stochastic processes for phylogenetic analysis.
 The project is part of the research project “Stochastic Morphometry: Evolutionary Modelling of Whole Shape Data” which is financed by he VILLUM Foundation.

-The start date is (expected to be) 1 February 2022 or as soon as possible thereafter.
+Start date is (expected to be) June 1st, 2023 or as soon as possible thereafter.

-The PhD project will focus on the stochastic evolution of shapes along phylogenetic trees.
+The PhD project will focus on modelling stochastic evolution of shapes along phylogenetic trees.
 This includes identifying stochastic shape processes that extend the classical Brownian motion model of character evolution to infinite dimensional shape spaces; modelling of biologically realistic transitions between shapes; and construction of numerical schemes, for example using modern neural network techniques (score approximation for diffusion processes).
-The project will thereby span differential geometry, stochastic analysis, numerical computations, and statistics: We will create tools that give new biological insight, but to reach this use an extremely exiting mix of advanced mathematics, statistics, and computer science at the very forefront of the state-or-the-art.
+The project will thereby span differential geometry, stochastic analysis, machine learning, numerical computations, and statistics: We will create tools that give new biological insight, but in order to reach this we will use an extremely exiting mix of advanced mathematics, statistics, and machine learning at the very forefront of the state-or-the-art.

 Who are we looking for?

 We are looking for excellent candidates within the fields of statistics, mathematics, computer science, physics or related fields.
-Applicants can have an MSc from one of these fields, and in addition, have
+Applicants can have a MSc from one of these fields, and in addition have

 - solid programming experience

-- have a wish to apply advanced mathematics, statistics and computer science techniques in biology and work with data from biology, e.g. 2D images and 3D scans
+- have a wish to apply advanced mathematics, statistics and machine learning techniques in biology and work with data from biology, e.g. 2D images and 3D scans

 - be ambitious and have a wish to work with a world-leading team in Copenhagen and Berkeley